DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 International qualified teacher status (iQTS) is a new teaching qualification backed by the UK government. iQTS meets the same high standards as [English qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts), and leads to the automatic award of QTS.
 You can train where you live and work, with no need to visit the UK.

-### Applying for the 2023 to 2024 academic year
+### Applying for the 2023/24 academic year

-iQTS applications for the 2022 to 2023 academic year have now closed.
-You'll be able to apply for the 2023 to 2024 academic year in early 2023.
+iQTS applications for the 2022/23 academic year have now closed.
+You'll be able to apply for the 2023/24 academic year in early 2023.

-To register your interest with the training providers on this page, contact them directly.
-More training providers, offering iQTS in new locations around the world, will join the programme in time for next year's applications.
+Contact the training providers on this page directly to register your interest.
+More training providers offering iQTS in new locations around the world will join the programme for the 2023/24 academic year.
 Visit this page for updates.

 ## Who iQTS is for